Chandra-Panta-Chhetri/File_Transfer_C_Sockets/README.md

 # Remote File Transfer in C using Stream Sockets

 server.c : Responsible for serving clients by providing them with the requested file, assuming the file is readable and in the same
-           directory as server.c
+           directory as server.c.
 Client is able to request any type of files(e.g. .jpg, .mp3...etc).
 Server.c runs indefinitely unless binding fails.

            server.c requires 1 command-line argument, the port number when running.